openAFT/adaptfx/MANUAL.md

 sparing_factors : list/array
     list/array with all observed sparing factors. alpha : float
+    shape of inverse-gamma distribution, for prior.
+    mandatory if fixed_prob set to 0.
-    shape of inverse-gamma distribution. beta : float
+beta : float
+    scale of inverse-gamme distribution, for prior.
+    mandatory if fixed_prob set to 0.
-    scale of inverse-gamme distribution. abt : float
+abt : float
     alpha-beta ratio of tumor.
 abn : float